 However, you need to pay attention to your cookie usage.
 For retargeting cart abandonment with display ads, make sure to implement burn pixels for purchased items and set frequency caps to avoid irritating viewers.

-Dynamic creative optimisation is the ultimate way in which marketers can use data sources to personalise display campaigns.
-DCO applies live analytics, data sources and real-time creative optimisation to select the most appropriate ad creative.
-The end product: hyper-relevant, personalised display ads.
+Dynamic creative optimization is the ultimate way in which marketers can use data sources to personalize display campaigns.
+DCO applies live analytics, data sources and real-time creative optimization to select the most appropriate ad creative.
+The end product: hyper-relevant, personalized display ads.

 For example, a DCO produced display ad will not only show info based on precise viewer geolocation, but may also select the best offers and the most suitable imagery for a specific viewer.
 DCO campaigns are both data-driven and creative.
 They also require a marketing team’s in-house processes, knowledge and technology to be at a high level.